Supreetha-M-A/VirtualisationAssignments/Assignment4/README.md

 ### Q2 Include a sample of your print of exit count output from dmesg from “with ept” and “without ept”.

-Verified: Assignment 3 code is functional.
+Verified assignment 3 code is functional.

 #### Step 1:
 Open virt-manager and start virtual machine.
 Run case 3 from previous assignment (To print all exit type wise counts).